A nourishing fusion of yoga nidra, self-compassion, and restorative positions to calm your nervous system and support inner connection

 By regularly engaging in practices that promote rest, safety, calm and self-compassion, we can learn how to support ourselves through the joy and full catastrophe of life.` We become more stress resilient, feel more emotionally regulated and can access the natural well of compassion and joy already with us.
 We already have everything we need within us – this class helps you remember.

 This class is at the beautiful Kingscliff Saltwater Studios, which is over the road from incredible Dreamtime Beach – perfect if you want a post-class swim.

-If you book four classes for this season, it is $80 in total, including an additional group celebration.
+If you book three or more classes for this season, each class will be $20.
 Message firstname.lastname@example.org to arrange.

 In this class, Belinda specifically draws on her extensive education and practice in the following modalities:

 - Restorative postures to nourish our nervous systems (Stillness Through Movement)

 - and as an Ambassador of Compassion from Stanford University.